There’s only one way of improv, and that’s your own

 Also if you’re looking for guaranteed impro method then the best thing you’re going to end up with is an imitation of what someone else is already doing.

-In my opinion just learning a techniqe to make comedy, maybe even art in general, safe and reliable won’t work, because comedy is dangerous and unreliable and comes out of life in the present.
+In my opinion just learning a technique to make improv and comedy safe and reliable won’t work, because comedy is dangerous and unreliable and comes out of life in the present.

 ps – this blog came at the exact time as the arrival of Mick Napier’s book, and what he says in the opening chapter is spookily similar to Edgar.
 I love the idea that neither of them would care about this blog, or each other.